 after certification.
 Idaho NRCS has six regional offices and all district conservationists will

 be trained on the microscopes.

 3. Shawn and Josie will have follow up training and workshops for employees but will also

 hold workshops for producers and educators within the state.
 The knowledge learned will

 be shared for years to come.

-Josie Erskine and Shawn Nield registered for Elaine Ingham’s Life in the Soil Class.
-They are approximately 50% through the coursework.
+Josie Erskine and Shawn Nield registered for Elaine Ingham's Life in the Soil Class.
+They have completed the online courses.
 Each section of this program has multiple educational videos, along with tests on each subject.